 What is a WhatsApp template message?
 Template messages are strings of text, with placeholders, pre-approved by WhatsApp.
 Pre-approval ensures that sales-related or bulk marketing messages cannot be sent easily after 24 hours.

 Think you can fool WhatsApp by getting a marketing message approved as your template and bulk send it?
-It's possible, but WhatsApp Business API has a 15 messages per second template messaging rate limit as an additional safeguard.
+Maybe, but WhatsApp Business API has a 15 messages per second template messaging rate limit as an additional safeguard.

 Template messaging is designed for customer updates and provides a few pre-approved messages out of the box.
-These are related to order status updates, delivery updates, travel notifications, and two-factor authentication as key use cases for template messaging.
+These are related to order status updates, delivery updates, travel notifications, and two-factor authentication.

 Last but not least, WhatsApp does charge for template messaging.
 However, the price they charge depends on your region.